Live Color - understand HDRs and illumination in AR

 The lighting of the model on the WEB is managed in the lighting tab 1.
 Here you can set an HDR 2 to illuminate the model and also change its exposure 3.
 Changing the HDR changes the model's lighting and therefore the color rendering.
 The HDR can be viewed as a background by activating Use Environment as Skybox 3.

-My AR Studio lightning panel
+My AR Studio lighting panel

 An HDR image (High Dynamic Range) is a 360 degrees image 1 where the brightness levels of an environment are saved.
 The HDR is wrapped around the model 2 in order to reconstruct the original environment.
 This virtual environment is then used to illuminate the model 3.
 This provides the most realistic color rendering possible, as if the model were actually in that environment.